GoogleCloudPlatform/community/tutorials/cloud-run-multiregional-deployments/index.md

         terraform apply

     The deployment again, may take up to 15 minutes.

-        Troubleshooting:
-        if you recieve an error similar to `Error creating {RESOURCE NAME}: googleapi: Error 403: Compute Engine API has not been used in project {YOUR PROJECT ID} before or it is disabled`.
-Simply wait 1-3 minutes and then attempt to re-run the `terraform apply` step again before continuing with the next steps.

 1. Confirm that the deployment has been executed & updated successfully.